XiekangZhang/everything_about_js/next_world/nextjs_vercel/README.md

   ```

 - special file conventions that can be used to add static or dynamically generated favicons and OG images
+  - Favicons are small icons that represent your site in bookmarks and search results.
+To add a favicon to your application, create a _favicon.ico_ and add to the root of the _app_ folder
+  - Static Open Graph images are images that represent your site in social media.
+To add a static OG image to your application, create a _og.png_ file and add it to the root of the _app_ folder
+  - Generated Open Graph images could be generated by using _ImageResponse_ and JSX and CSS.

 ## Others